technicolour24k/gearswap/README.md

 Each server file should have a common-gearsets LUA also, to make use of any particular "all jobs" style gear.
 Many private servers have custom augment systems, which allow generic fast cast pieces - this would make a good candidate for that sort of system.
 <br /><br />
 includes/player-stats.lua:<br />
-    - Sets up the player variable "pc"
+    - Sets up the player variable "pc"<br />
-        - Anything found in the <a href="https://github.com/Windower/Lua/wiki/FFXI-Functions#windowerffxiget_player" target="_blank">windower.ffxi.get_player() API call</a> should be referencable from here.
+        - Anything found in the <a href="https://github.com/Windower/Lua/wiki/FFXI-Functions#windowerffxiget_player" target="_blank">windower.ffxi.get_player() API call</a> should be referencable from here. <br />
-    - Sets up the player skills variable "skills"
+    - Sets up the player skills variable "skills"<br />
-        - Any skills can be referenced from here, e.g. skills['enfeebling_magic'] (e.g. skills['enfeebling_magic'] < 200, or skills['katana'] > 100)
+        - Any skills can be referenced from here, e.g. skills['enfeebling_magic'] (e.g. skills['enfeebling_magic'] < 200, or skills['katana'] > 100)<br />
-    - Sets up player base stats
+    - Sets up player base stats<br />
-        - Uses packet parsing to examine 0x061 (thanks Rubenator & Iryoku)
+        - Uses packet parsing to examine 0x061 (thanks Rubenator & Iryoku)<br />
-        - Can be referenced using stats.STAT.TYPE (e.g. stats.STR.Base, stats.DEX.Added, stats.MND.Total)
+        - Can be referenced using stats.STAT.TYPE (e.g. stats.STR.Base, stats.DEX.Added, stats.MND.Total)<br />
-        - Similar stats for Attack/Defence (stats.Attack, stats.Defence, stats.Defense [Defense is duplicate of Defence, but included for ease of spelling differences])
+        - Similar stats for Attack/Defence (stats.Attack, stats.Defence, stats.Defense [Defense is duplicate of Defence, but included for ease of spelling differences])<br />